chrissarmstrong/seeking-manifold/content/Little Experiments/Virtual Layer Stacking (WIP).md

 ![[Pasted image 20240302101626.png]]

-(narrow down to one option for further testing.
-Used row 2)
+I decided at this point to focus on using the second row as the basis for further testing.
+In other words, for the testing that follows used a mapping of [0, 1, 1, 1, 2, 2, 2, 3] for an 8-layer target model (and [0, 1, 1, 1, 1, 1, 2, 2, 2, 2, 2, 3] for a 12-layer target).

+The reason that I steered away from the best-performing option, the top row above, is that I was concerned that the model - by virtue of working through layers 0 to 3 two times - would be wasting compute just getting back to where it was before.

-In all runs, froze the main layer matrices and trained only the LoRA (or IA3) matrices (per the first figure above).
+In all runs, I froze the main layer matrices and trained only the LoRA (or IA3) matrices (as depicted in the first figure above).

-(# does this apply here?: Since I'm training for only one epoch I can use the final training loss as a reasonable evaluation metric.#)

 ## Results

-I'm *re-training* on a 250k subset of the dataset that the model saw in pretraining; in retrospect not the best idea.

-I'm showing the training curves here (instead of end results) because in some cases when it became clear where the run was trending I got impatient and cut it short.
+I'm showing the training curves here (instead of end results) because in some cases when it became clear where the run was trending I got impatient and cut it short (these runs were taking 12 - 16 hours).
+All runs are also *less than* one epoch of a subset of the TinyStories dataset.
+(I'm *re-training* on data that the model saw in pretraining, which in retrospect is not the best idea.)

-In this graph, (##)
+In this graph, all LoRA runs have `rank=8`, `lora_alpha=16`, and `lora_dropout=0.1`.

 ![[Pasted image 20240302105205.png]]

 Notation for the different runs (*TS-33M* refers to the base TinyStories-33M model):
-- *TS-33M-8RL-LoRA-Exp1* (brown): 8 'real' layers, with LoRA, with source-to-target mapping of [0, 1, 1, 1, 2, 2, 2, 3].
+- *TS-33M-8RL-LoRA-Exp1* (brown): *Baseline*.
+8 'real' layers, with LoRA, with source-to-target mapping of [0, 1, 1, 1, 2, 2, 2, 3].
 In other words, I simply *copied* the four new layers from the original 4-layer model (as opposed to using weight tying), then trained some more (with base layers frozen, LoRA updates only).
-Consider this the baseline.
-The mix of 4 real + 4 virtual layers was very close to this baseline, as expected.
+(The mix of 4 real + 4 virtual layers was very close to this baseline, as expected.)
+This baseline model got a PPL of 4.41, the same as the fully-trained 4-layer model.
 - *TS-33M-12RVL-LoRA-Exp3* (purple): 6 'real' layers + 6 'virtual' layers, all with LoRA.
+Basically converged to the same result as the baseline.
 - *TS-33M-12RVL-IA3-Exp4* (dark green): 6 'real' layers + 6 'virtual' layers, all with IA3 adapters.
-Here the IA3
-- *TS-33M-12RVL-IA3-Exp5* ():

-## Takeaways
+Here the IA3 adapters had a learning rate of 5e-5, which turned out to be way too low.
+- *TS-33M-12RVL-IA3-Exp5* (teal): Same as *Exp4* above except starting with an LR of 3e-3.
+Significantly better but still doesn't match the LoRA models.

-## Additional Thoughts
+## To do

-I consider this a work in progress that I really want to get back to.
-I've been a bit surprised - and very bummed - about the results here so far, but I think there is something worth pursuing here, and I want to try out some more ideas.
+The results so far have been fairly disappointing; I was hoping that adding a bunch of (frozen) layers with fine-tuned adapters would give the model more capacity.
+That said, I think there is more worth pursuing here.

+I need to do more work mapping out the difference between 4-, 8-, and 12-layer models.
+I also need to experiment with larger rank with LoRA and higher learning rate with IA3.
+As can be seen from the graph above, I'm also not waiting for the training to

+2024-03 update: since starting this work I came across [this MobileLLM paper](https://arxiv.org/pdf/2402.14905.pdf)  in which they "propose an immediate block-wise weight sharing approach with no increase in model size and only marginal latency overhead," which sounds very similar to what I'm doing (I have not dug into details).
+They see less than 1% gain in accuracy from this technique, which is not very encouraging.